jadstrike/jadstrike/README.md

 # Hi, I'm Khant Zwe Naing 👋

-I'm a Software Developer 🧑🏻‍💻 based in Myanmar.
+I'm a Software Developer 🧑🏻‍💻.

 ## 👨‍💻 Currently Working
 I am now remotely working as a frontend developer on various projects.
 My role involves developing advanced front-end designs and creating an interactive and amazing user experience.
 I'm using NextJS in most of my Projects.